 Outside of the attractions, it is an upscale residential area, and I would recommend it for families but also those who want to really explore all those attractions.

-The famous ABBA Museum which is super fun and even has a dance floor (I may have enjoyed the karaoke there a bit more than I can admit!).
-Then there’s the Army Museum, the Swedish History Museum, Vasa Museum and the Viking Museum where you can dive into Viking history!
+The famous ABBA Museum is super fun and even has a dance floor (I may have enjoyed the karaoke there a bit more than I can admit!).
+Then there’s the Army Museum, the Swedish History Museum, the Vasa Museum, and the Viking Museum, where you can dive into Viking history!
 PRO TIP: Definitely watch the Vikings TV series before your trip if you’re into this!

 If you’re traveling with your family, the Gröna Lund amusement park and the Junibacken museum are definitely a must-see – SO much fun!

-Right near Östermalm & Djurgården there’s a little island called Skeppsholmen which is connected to the mainland via a bridge from Norrmalm.
+Right near Östermalm & Djurgården, there’s a little island called Skeppsholmen (map) which is connected to the mainland via a bridge from Norrmalm.
 But you can visit it from this side as well via ferry and I highly recommend doing it as it has even more museums and parks.

-If you enjoy Stockholm’s natural side, consider visiting the Stockholm Archipelago, which is made of a total of 30,000 islands!
+If you enjoy Stockholm’s natural side, consider going on a Stockholm Archipelago tour, which is made up of a total of 30,000 islands!

 Luxury (€230 and up)

-• Ett Hem – such a great hotel with a gorgeous design!
+- Ett Hem – This is such a great hotel with a gorgeous design!
 Simple tones reign over the rooms and the lounge areas and you’ll find an outdoor fireplace where you can warm up!

 Mid-range (€140 – €230)